Required

 Understanding Short-Term Disability Laws In Nevada

 If you have contracted an illness, are coping with a medical condition, or experienced an injury, you have a lot on your plate.
-But you may face an uphill battle if you cannot return to work.
+You may face an uphill battle if you cannot return to work.
 But you’re not alone.
-Each year, at least 5 percent of Americans face a disabling condition that requires them to apply for temporary social security disability insurance.
+Each year, at least 5% of Americans face a disabling condition that requires them to apply for temporary Social Security Disability Insurance.

 With the physical or mental injury comes thousands of dollars in medical bills, financial difficulties, and career pauses—not to mention the damage to your overall well-being.
 You may feel unsure of how you will make ends meet, especially if your impairment isn’t permanent.